Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 Filling a jug is a single step; there are no intermediate steps.

-> Real specification are written to eliminate some kinds of errors.
+> Real specifications are written to eliminate some kinds of errors.
 {.tip}

-$TLA^+$ has no type declarations; however if it important to define a formula that asserts type correctness.
-It helps to understand the spec and TLC can check types by checking if such formula is always $true$.
+$TLA^+$ has no type declarations; however it important to define a formula that asserts type correctness.
+It helps to understand the spec and TLC can check types by checking if such a formula is always $true$.

 ```tlaplus
 TypeOK == /\ small \in 0..3